 - Fly the glider – you are probably in a thermal

-- Prop Stop – On (ONLY after rotation stops and prop is NOT yet into the vertical position)
+- Prop Stop – Engage (ONLY after rotation stops and prop is NOT yet into the vertical position)

-- Retract Prop – (hold switch to the beep) Monitor water temp of a decrease of at least 2 degrees C
+- Retract Prop – (after prop is vertical) (hold switch to the beep) Monitor water temp of a decrease of at least 2 degrees C

-- Retract/Stow the mast – (after pulsing beeps, indicating the temp has dropped 2 deg. from temp noted earlier (before shutdown)
+- Retract/Stow the mast – (after pulsing beeps, and water temp has dropped 2 deg. from temp noted earlier (before shutdown)